peterhinch/micropython-async/v3/as_demos/monitor/README.md

 instance count is decremented: if it becomes 0 the pin goes low.

 The `init` function on the host sends `b"z"` to the Pico.
-This sets each pin int `pins` low and clears its instance counter (the program under test may have previously failed, leaving instance counters non-zero).
+This sets each pin in `pins` low and clears its instance counter (the program under test may have previously failed, leaving instance counters non-zero).
 The Pico also clears variables used to measure hogging.
 In the case of SPI communication, before sending the `b"z"`, a 0 character is sent with `cs/` high.
 The Pico implements